Our Mission, Our Vision and Our Accomplishments

 - Is dedicated to continuous improvement in the services we provide.

 - Fosters an environment of trust and involvement of our members and the community.

 The Officers and Firefighters of Hanover Park Fire Department continually strive to embody the mission and values of our organization.
 Quality compassionate service provided at times of great need to our residents and visitors is a mainstay of our department.

-Assisted by the Human Resource Department a three year collective bargaining agreement was reached with the International Association of Fire Fighters Local 3452.
-The excellent labor management relations we have with the local made negotiations very smooth and I deeply appreciate the leadership of Local President Brian Chmielak.
-An example of this well respected and hard earned relationship is the milestone reached in July where neither that IAFF Local 3452 or SEIU Local 73 have filed a single labor grievance against the Village in 10 years.
+Excellent labor management relations have continued.
+I deeply appreciate the leadership of the presidents and executive boards of both locals representing our firefighters.
+Presidents Brian Chmielak and John Stallings do an outstanding job of managing the interests of their employee groups; will working hard to find ways to keep employment costs down, and to enhance the overall services delivered to residents and businesses of the village.
+An example of this well respected and hard earned relationship is the milestone reached in July where neither that IAFF Local 3452 or SEIU Local 73 have filed a single labor grievance against the Village in over twelve (12) years.
 This frankly is one of my proudest accomplishments.

 I am incredibly blessed to lead a wonderful staff dedicated to service and I could not be more proud of my team and the work they do.
 I want to thank Village President Rod Craig, the Village Board, and Village Manager Juliana Maller for their continued support.
 I want to thank my command staff, Assistant Chief Kenneth D. Zaccard, and Battalion Chiefs Pikora, Fors, and Doubek for a job well done.
 I extend a special thank you to Inspector Tom Hatzold for his willingness to serve as the Acting Chief of Inspectional Services for the last several months.
 Your leadership has been appreciated!
 In addition, I extend my appreciation and congratulations to Chaplain Dominowski who was recognized in January of 2014 as the Village of Hanover Park Citizen of the Year.